jeffpearsall/edison-sift-parsers/README.md

 ```javascript
 getAirlineCheckinMapping(vendorId);
 ```

+Arguments:

+- vendorId: The vendorId from the sift payload

 Returns: The url to check in, the name or id of the input field on the page, and the name of the airline for a specific vendor id.